Watcher3056/EasyCS/README.md

 ### (Optional) ⚙️ Setup with VContainer

-5. Add `VCONTAINER_ENABLED` keyword in `Edit > Project Settings > Player > Scripting Define Symbols` then press "Apply"
+4. Add `VCONTAINER_ENABLED` keyword in `Edit > Project Settings > Player > Scripting Define Symbols` then press "Apply"
-6. Attach `LifeTimeScopeWithInstallers` component on the same GameObject as before
+5. Attach `LifeTimeScopeWithInstallers` component on the same GameObject as before
-7. Drag-n-Drop `EasyCSInstaller` into `Installers` list on `LifeTimeScopeWithInstallers`
+6. Drag-n-Drop `EasyCSInstaller` into `Installers` list on `LifeTimeScopeWithInstallers`

 ---

 ### (Optional) ⚙️ Setup with Zenject

-5. Add `ZENJECT_ENABLED` keyword in `Edit > Project Settings > Player > Scripting Define Symbols` then press "Apply"
+4. Add `ZENJECT_ENABLED` keyword in `Edit > Project Settings > Player > Scripting Define Symbols` then press "Apply"
-6. Make sure to attach `EasyCSInstaller` component on the GameObject with `SceneContext`
+5. Make sure to attach `EasyCSInstaller` component on the GameObject with `SceneContext`
-7. Drag-n-Drop `EasyCSInstaller` into `Mono Installers` list on `SceneContext`
+6. Drag-n-Drop `EasyCSInstaller` into `Mono Installers` list on `SceneContext`

 ---

 ## 📚 Examples

-Check:
+1. Download this repository
-`Assets/EasyCS/EasyCS-Samples/`
+2. Check: `Assets/EasyCS-Samples/`

 ---